 Duration

-The following placement areas are available to Registered Nursing graduates in our program:
+The following rotation areas are available to Registered Nursing graduates in our program:

-- Neonates (1 EFT) including Special Care Nursery and High Dependency Nursery
+- Neonates including Special Care Nursery and High Dependency Nursery

 - Perioperative Suites.
 Includes Theatre; Anaesthetics, Post Anaesthetic Care Units & Day Surgery Unit